Finland as part of NATO’s common deterrence and defence

 NATO’s peacetime missions are carried out with the Forward Land Forces (FLF) on the eastern flank of the alliance, the Standing Naval Forces (SNF), and the Air Policing and Air Shielding missions of air defence.

-A Multi-Corps Land Component Command (MCLCC) has been established in Finland, and it is responsible for NATO’s ground operations in Northern Europe.
+The Multi-Corps Land Component Command (MCLCC) in Mikkeli, Finland, operates under JFC Norfolk and is responsible for NATO’s ground operations in Northern Europe.
 The MCLCC is an army-level command that can lead operations involving several army corps.
 It is located within the Finnish Army Command in Mikkeli and is commanded by the Commander of the Finnish Army, who performs the role in addition to his primary duties.
 The MCLCC is responsible for NATO’s exercises and other peacetime activities in its area, and in a crisis, it leads NATO’s ground operations in the region.
 The personnel will consist of both NATO allies and members of the Finnish Defence Forces.

-The composition of NATO’s forward FLF ground forces will consider geographical factors and the threat environment.
 The FLF troops in Finland will be led by Sweden.
-The backbone of the unit is the Norrbotten Regiment (I 19) based in Boden.
-The regiment will train and form a mechanised brigade optimised for the Arctic region, consisting of five battalions and support units.
-The Norrbotten Regiment serves as the centre of subarctic warfare for the Swedish Armed Forces.
+The core of FLF Finland will be a Swedish battalion-size battlegroup of around 600 highly-trained soldiers with an ability for rapid transfer from their base in Boden to Finland.
+The battle group will be set up by the Norrbotten Regiment (I 19) based in Boden.
+The regiment serves as the centre of subarctic warfare for the Swedish Armed Forces.
 The other participating countries will be NATO countries that have capabilities suitable for Finland’s conditions and military and political grounds for a long-term commitment to Finland.
 In addition to Sweden, at least the United Kingdom, France, Norway, Denmark, Iceland, and Italy have announced their participation in this FLF group.
 Its command structure will be permanently stationed in Finland, but the actual troops will only regularly visit Finland for exercises with Finnish troops.
+FLF Finland’s combat troops will primarily focus on operations in Northern Finland and will mainly be based in Rovaniemi and Sodankylä.
 In peacetime, NATO’s ability to rapidly reinforce Finland’s FLF force will also be practiced.
 The operations of the FLF force are based on NATO’s operational planning, and when readiness is increased, the unit can be strengthened into a brigade.
-FLF unit operates mainly in Rovaniemi and Sodankylä.
-The Government’s Defence Report states that the presence of NATO ground forces in Finland will strengthen deterrence and create a uniform forward defence capability on NATO’s border with Russia.

 NATO’s naval component in the Baltic Sea is led by the HQ Commander Task Force Baltic (CTF Baltic), established in 2024, which currently operates in conjunction with the German Naval Command in Rostock.
 In addition to soldiers from Germany, the staff of the Headquarters includes soldiers from Italy, France, the United Kingdom, the Netherlands, Denmark, Sweden, Poland, Lithuania, Latvia, Estonia, and Finland.